 An organisation is still going to be required to make the right level of investment in security fundamentals (policies, procedures, education and awareness, controls etc.) and you should expect any credible insurer will want to validate your security posture when putting forward policy options.

-To discuss how Kaon Security can assist your organisation create and maintain a secure IT environment contact Steve Macmillan.
+Contact us to discuss how Kaon Security can assist your organisation create and maintain a secure IT environment.